BDC Hamburger Icon

 TipBottom line

-2. Establish norms for the team.
+2. Establish norms for the team

-3. Develop a team identity and outline roles and responsibilities.
+3. Develop a team identity and outline roles and responsibilities

 graphic of two businesspeople walking up a staircase made of checkboxes

 Break down your common goal into actionable steps and outline each individual’s role and responsibilities.
 This action step reduces the chance of misunderstandings and lets everyone know that their contribution matters.
 Clarity of each team member’s contribution makes it easier to address team performance.
-In addition, it sets expectations for what needs to be done, by who and when.
+In addition, it sets expectations for what needs to be done, by whom and when.

-4. Overcommunicate.
+4. Overcommunicate

->> Learn more: Business Etiquette From Around the World
+>> Learn more: International Business Etiquette From Around the World

 Minimize any information gaps in your cross-cultural team.
 Everyone should be on the same page so the team can achieve its goal.
 Giving everyone the bigger picture and the information they need to do their part successfully will reduce conflict and team dysfunction.